honda-s691470/SHS_NET/orientation_phase/README.md

 ├── orientation_phase
 │   └── orientation_pred_log
 │       └── models              # Directory to store config, log and weight parameter files
-├── output                      # Directory for storing images output from the model
+├── output                      # Directory to store output images from the model
 ├── Orientation_detector.ipynb  # main code of orientation phase
 ├── README.md                   # README file
 ├── adabound.py                 # code for adabound, a type of optimizer